Marquette County

 Chief Public Defender

 Before moving back to Marquette as an NMU Alumni to create the Office of the Marquette County Public Defender office, Mr. Crowley helped to form Crowley, Cornish, Rockafellow, & Sartz, PLLC.
 In Lansing Michigan where he represented clients as both retained and court appointed counsel.
-Mr. Crowley also briefly served as an Assistant Prosecuting Attorney handling both family and district courts in Muskegon, Michigan and later as trial counsel in Kent, Ionia, and Montcalm counties handling criminal defense, family law, and other general litigation.
+Mr. Crowley also briefly served as an Assistant Prosecuting Attorney handling both family and district courts in Muskegon, Michigan and later as trial counsel in Kent, Ionia, and Montcalm counties handling criminal defense, family law, landlord / tenant and other general litigation.

 Member in good standing